adithyaanilkumar/Pi-Hole/README.md

 ## How does Pi-Hole work?
 In technical terms, Pi hole is a DNS server which prevents the ads from being located.
 In order to understand how Pi Hole works, we first need to understand what a DNS server is.

-In simple words, a DNS server is like a is a server which looks up the internet address registry
+In simple words, a DNS server is is the phonebook of the Internet.It is a server which looks up the internet address registry to help locate a particuk